jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

     (i) the 12-month period of employment beginning at the end of the 6-month period specified in that subsection; and (ii) each subsequent 12-month period of employment as long as the circumstances referred to in subparagraphs (i) and (ii) of that subsection continue to apply.
-(3) However, an employer and employee may agree that— (a) the employee may take domestic violence leave in advance; and (b) in the case of domestic violence leave taken in advance, the amount of leave taken is to be deducted from the employee’s entitlement under this section.
+(3) However, an employer and employee may agree that— (a) the employee may take family violence leave in advance; and (b) in the case of family violence leave taken in advance, the amount of leave taken is to be deducted from the employee’s entitlement under this section.

-### 72E Employee must notify employer of intention to take domestic violence leave
+### 72E Employee must notify employer of intention to take family violence leave
-An employee who intends to take domestic violence leave must notify the employer of that intention— (a) as early as possible before the employee is due to start work on the day that is intended to be taken as domestic violence leave; or
+An employee who intends to take family violence leave must notify the employer of that intention— (a) as early as possible before the employee is due to start work on the day that is intended to be taken as family violence leave; or
   (b) if that is not practicable, as early as possible after that time.

-### 72F Domestic violence leave need not be paid out
+### 72F Family violence leave need not be paid out
-An employee is not entitled to be paid for any domestic violence leave that has not been taken before the date on which the employee’s employment ends.
+An employee is not entitled to be paid for any family violence leave that has not been taken before the date on which the employee’s employment ends.

-### 72G Proof of domestic violence
+### 72G Proof of family violence
-An employer may require proof that an employee is a person affected by domestic violence to be produced for domestic violence leave taken under section 72C.
+An employer may require proof that an employee is a person affected by family violence to be produced for family violence leave taken under section 72C.

-### 72H Duration of domestic violence leave
+### 72H Duration of family violence leave
 An employee—
-  (a) may take up to 10 days' domestic violence leave in each of the 12-month periods specified in section 72D(2); and (b) cannot carry forward any domestic violence leave not taken in any of those 12-month periods.
+  (a) may take up to 10 days' family violence leave in each of the 12-month periods specified in section 72D(2); and (b) cannot carry forward any family violence leave not taken in any of those 12-month periods.

-**Payment for domestic violence leave**
+**Payment for family violence leave**

-### 72I Payment for domestic violence leave
+### 72I Payment for family violence leave
-(1) An employer must pay an employee an amount that is equivalent to the employee’s relevant daily pay or average daily pay for each day of domestic violence leave taken by the employee that would otherwise be a working day for the employee.
+(1) An employer must pay an employee an amount that is equivalent to the employee’s relevant daily pay or average daily pay for each day of family violence leave taken by the employee that would otherwise be a working day for the employee.
 (2) Despite subsection (1), an employer is not required to pay an employee for any time for which the employee is paid weekly compensation under the Accident Compensation Act 2001 or former Act.
-(3) An employer must not require an employee to take as domestic violence leave any time for which the employee is being paid—
-  (a) first week compensation by the employer under section 97 of the Accident Compensation Act 2001 or former Act; or (b) weekly compensation for a work-related injury within the meaning of that Act or former Act.
+(3) An employer must not require an employee to take as family violence leave any time for which the employee is being paid— (a) first week compensation by the employer under section 97 of the Accident Compensation Act 2001 or former Act; or (b) weekly compensation for a work-related injury within the meaning of that Act or former Act.
-(4) However, if an employer pays the difference between the employee’s first week compensation or weekly compensation and ordinary weekly pay, the employer may agree with the employee that the employer may deduct from the employee’s domestic violence leave entitlement 1 day for every 5 whole days that the employer makes that payment.
+(4) However, if an employer pays the difference between the employee’s first week compensation or weekly compensation and ordinary weekly pay, the employer may agree with the employee that the employer may deduct from the employee’s family violence leave entitlement 1 day for every 5 whole days that the employer makes that payment.

-### 72J When payment for domestic violence leave must be made
+### 72J When payment for family violence leave must be made
-(1) An employer must pay an employee for domestic violence leave in the pay that relates to the pay period in which the leave is taken.
+(1) An employer must pay an employee for family violence leave in the pay that relates to the pay period in which the leave is taken.
-(2) However, if an employee is required to provide proof under section 72G and fails, without reasonable excuse, to do so, the employer is not required to pay the employee for any domestic violence leave in respect of which the proof is required until the employee complies with that requirement.
+(2) However, if an employee is required to provide proof under section 72G and fails, without reasonable excuse, to do so, the employer is not required to pay the employee for any family violence leave in respect of which the proof is required until the employee complies with that requirement.

 ## Part 3 — Enforcement and other matters